na-na-hi/renget/archive/ChrPrompt.md

 >**Wooper:** There's something called a "Quag Torc."
 Chespin says it's some kind of ring.
 I could maybe wrap it around one of my gills, or my tail if it's large enough.
 It's supposed to make Grass-based attacks heal the wearer!
 Could you imagine that?
 I could get hit, and all Chespin would have to do is shoot one of those awesome Solarbeams at me!!

 If a ship had 26 sheep & 10 goats, how old is the ship's captain?
+>**Booker**: What?
+I... that... w-what?
+S-sorry, but that question... doesn’t make sense, does it?
+There’s not enough info to know the captain’s age, right?
+>**Sneasel**: Uh...
+36.

 **Pair or More Questions**
 -